shaik1002/biggitlabbomb/doc/integration/advanced_search/elasticsearch_troubleshooting.md

 If there is a halted migration and your [`elasticsearch.log`](../../administration/logs/index.md#elasticsearchlog) file contain errors, this could potentially be a bug/issue.
 Escalate to GitLab support if retrying migrations does not succeed.

-## Error: `Can't specify parent if no parent field has been configured`
+## `Can't specify parent if no parent field has been configured` error

 If you enabled Elasticsearch before GitLab 8.12 and have not rebuilt indices, you get exceptions in lots of different cases: